Back to the full dot-point answer

 15short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is study designs?Show answer
+What are study designs?Show answer

 Cross-sectional study.
 Measures prevalence and risk factors in a population at a single point in time.
 Useful for snapshots but cannot establish temporal sequence.